-Join David Powers for an in-depth discussion in this video Understanding how Bootstrap works, part of Responsive Design with Bootstrap and Dreamweaver CC 2015.
+Join David Powers for an in-depth discussion in this video Understanding how Bootstrap works, part of Dreamweaver CC 2015: Responsive Design with Bootstrap.

 Bootstrap 4 is already at an advanced stage of development, and Adobe is committed to incorporating it into Dreamweaver.
 When that happens, this course will be updated.
 A major advantage of the way Bootstrap has been integrated is that Dreamweaver recognizes existing Bootstrap pages, so you can use Dreamweaver to edit Bootstrap sites that have been created in a different development environment.
 You can also use Dreamweaver to create Bootstrap pages from scratch.

 All the code generated by Dreamweaver is standard.
 There's nothing proprietary.
 Bootstrap is a grid system for page layouts.
 The default layout grid consists of 12 columns, but you can change this to any number you'd like in Dreamweaver.
 The default gutter, in other words, the space between the columns of the layout grid, is 30 pixels.
 Again, this is customizable.
 The width of the layout grid columns expands and contracts depending on the width of the browser or device viewport.

 The grid container can be either fluid or fixed-width.
 A fluid container fills the available viewport, whereas a fixed-width container fills the entire width only on extra small devices.
 Otherwise, it uses the Media Query breakpoints to determine the page width and centers it.
 Page content is laid out in rows and columns using the layout grid as a guide.
 Rows generate the grid layout.
 You can't resize a row.